-The Y-12 Plant (currently, the Y-12 National Security Complex) is located at the eastern section of the Oak Ridge Reservation in Oak Ridge, Tennessee.
+The Y-12 Plant (now named the Y-12 National Security Complex) is located at the eastern section of the Oak Ridge Reservation in Oak Ridge, Tennessee.
 The plant occupies approximately 811 acres (0.67 mile wide and 3.2 miles long) and consists of approximately 531 buildings that cover more than 7.5 million square feet of space.
-Construction of Y-12 was initiated in late 1942 and completed in 1943 as part of the Manhattan Engineering District (MED).
+Construction of Y-12 began in late 1942 and was completed in 1943 as part of the Manhattan Engineering District (MED).

-The specific mission of Y-12 was to separate fissionable isotopes of uranium (235U) for use in atomic weapons.
-Of the four wartime Manhattan Project plants, Y-12 was one of the most urgently needed because it was thought to be the fastest and surest of the gambles in its race with Germany to build an atomic bomb.
+The specific mission of Y-12 was to separate fissionable isotopes of uranium (U) for use in atomic weapons.
 At its peak, Y-12 employed approximately 22,000 workers.
-Today, Y-12 is focused on support of US Nuclear Defense Policies.
+Today, the mission of Y-12 focuses on support of US Nuclear Defense Policies.

-The information in this part is based on reports and other sources of information that are not classified.
-In some cases, classified documents have been redacted to allow their release as unclassified information.
+The information in this Technical Basis Document is based on reports and other sources of information that are not classified.
+In some cases, classified documents have been redacted to allow their release and use as unclassified information.
 We are fully aware that more information is available that may be of use in reconstructing worker doses.
-However, due to classification restrictions, such information can not be included in this document.
+Due to classification restrictions, such information can not be included in this document.
+Even though the classified information is not included in the Technical basis Document, it will be taken into account by the dose reconstructor in estimating dose incurred at the facility.